-Incognia Appoints John Lindner as Chief Revenue Officer to Accelerate US Growth
+Incognia Appoints John Lindner as CRO to Accelerate US Growth

 Private identity company continues US expansion to meet increasing demand for mobile fraud protection